From California to Oslo: Foreign subsidies fuel Norway's e-car boom, for now

 They can also distort national goals for shifting from fossil fuels, although US exports to Norway of 4,232 used electric cars in the past two years are tiny compared with US sales.
 The state of California alone aims to have five million zero-emission vehicles on its roads by 2030.

-"We're getting a certain amount of vehicle electrification for free, paid by other countries," said Lasse Fridstroem, a senior research economist at the Norwegian Center for Transport Research.
+"We're getting a certain amount of vehicle electrification for free, paid by other countries," said Lasse Fridstroem, a senior research economist at the Norwegian Centre for Transport Research.

 "But perhaps it won't last," he said of the used e-car imports.
 He and some car dealers say demand for electric cars elsewhere in Europe is picking up, and that Norway could swing to be a net exporter of used electric cars in coming years.